Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/metadata.md

 ## Editing Metadata and Artwork
 To add and edit metadata in an audio file:

-1. Create an instance of the [Tizen.Multimedia.MetadataEditor](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.MetadataEditor.html) class with the path of the file to be edited.
+1. Create an instance of the [Tizen.Multimedia.MetadataEditor](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.MetadataEditor.html) class with the path of the file to be edited.
 Make sure you have access to the file whose metadata and artwork you want to edit.

-    ```
+    ```csharp
     var metadataEditor = new MetadataEditor(mediaPath);
     ```

 2. Edit the metadata by using various properties of the `Tizen.Multimedia.MetadataEditor` class:

-    ```
+    ```csharp
     /// Set the title of the audio file
     metadataEditor.Title = "My Song";